We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 If you’re still not sure, this iteration of Batman stars Kevin Conroy as Batman and Mark Hamill as Joker, which is an incredible cast.
 In fact, some say Hamill’s portrayal of the Joker is right up there with Heath Ledger’s iconic performance.

-Let’s jump right from Batman to a cartoon character who certainly draws some pretty serious inspiration from The Dark Knight—Darkwing Duck.
+Let’s jump right from Batman to a cartoon character who certainly draws some pretty serious inspiration from The Dark Knight… and that’s Darkwing Duck.
 The show lives in the same universe as Duck Tails, but it’s quite a bit different from that show in both tone and feel.

 Darkwing Duck actually dunks on a lot of the superhero shows that are on this list, but that’s part of what makes it so enjoyable.
 Because the superhero genre is still so popular today (though mostly on the big screen), the jokes still hold up incredibly well, and the show looks great.

-The X-Men show faithfully recreates many of the best storylines from the comic books in a way that’s relatable to kids without changing the core feel of the plotlines.
+X-Men: The Animated Series faithfully recreates many of the best storylines from the comic books in a way that’s relatable to kids without changing the core feel of the plotlines.
 Like most X-Men media, the show actually has some positive messages against prejudice, with the mutants serving as a stand-in for the oppressed.

 Of the shows on the list, this is one of the few that doesn’t look perfect today, as the animation doesn’t quite hold up.
 However, the quality stories and entertaining cast of characters more than carries it through to 2019, especially for X-Men fans.